 PO33 No example provided.
-No new boundaries are to occur within 4m of a High Value Area.

-Lots are designed to:

-- minimise the extent of encroachment into the MLES a. waterway buffer or a MLES wetland buffer; - ensure quality and integrity of biodiversity and b. ecological values is not adversely impacted upon but are maintained and protected; - incorporate native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; - provide safe, unimpeded, convenient and ongoing d. wildlife movement; - e. avoid creating fragmented and isolated patches of native vegetation; - f. ensuring that soil erosion and land degradation does not occur; - ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
+No new boundaries are to be located within 2m of a High Value Area.
+PO34 E34 Lots are designed to: Reconfiguring a lot ensures that no additional lots are created within a Value Offset Area. minimise the extent of encroachment into the MLES waterway buffer or a MLES wetland buffer; ensure quality and integrity of biodiversity and b. ecological values is not adversely impacted upon but are maintained and protected; incorporate native vegetation and habitat trees into C. the overall subdivision design, development layout, on-street amenity and landscaping where practicable; provide safe, unimpeded, convenient and ongoing d. wildlife movement: avoid creating fragmented and isolated patches of native vegetation; f. ensuring that soil erosion and land degradation does not occur; ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
+AND Where development results in the unavoidable loss of native vegetation within a MLES waterway buffer or a MLES wetland buffer, an environmental offset is required in accordance with the environmental offset requirements identified in Planning scheme policy - Environmental areas.
+Extractive resources transport route buffer (refer Overlay map - Extractive resources to determine if the following assessment criteria apply) Note - The identification of a development footprint will assist in demonstrating compliance with the following performance criteria.
+PO35 No example provided.
+Lots provide a development footprint outside of the buffer.
+PO36 No example provided.